mickaelsilva/chewBBACA_deprecated/README.md

 Create your own wgMLST schema based on a set of genomes fasta files.
 The command is the following:

-`PPanGen.py -i listGenomes -o OutputFolderName --cpu 4`
+`/home/user/chewBBACA/chewBBACA.py CreateSchema -i ./genomes/cg/ -o OutputFolderName --cpu 4`

 **Parameters**

-`-i` file containing the path to the list of genomes.
+`-i` Folder containing the genomes from which to create the schema.
+Alternatively a file containing the path to the list of genomes.
 One file path (must be full path) to any fasta/multifasta file containing all the complete or draft genomes you want to call alleles for.

-`-o` prefix for the output folder for the schema, chewBBACA ready
+`-o` prefix for the output folder for the schema

 `--cpu` Number of cpus to use